DaftLimmy-zz/TwitchPopups/README.md

 There are a few extra things to consider.
 1. Do you want is to fire based on a !command?
 2. Do you want it to fire on every chat?
-3. What security should prevent the handler being fired? e.g mod only, hotseat only etc.
+3. What security should prevent the handler being fired? e.g mod only, spotlight only etc.
 4. What should the handler do?

 Once you have answered those questions you are ready to add the handler.